Julia9803/LeetCode/lc_142LinkedListCycle2.md

-### 141. Linked List Cycle
+### 142. Linked List Cycle II

-Given a linked list, determine if it has a cycle in it.
+Given a linked list, return the node where the cycle begins.
+If there is no cycle, return `null`.

 To represent a cycle in the given linked list, we use an integer `pos` which represents the position (0-indexed) in the linked list where tail connects to.
 If `pos` is `-1`, then there is no cycle in the linked list.

+**Note:** Do not modify the linked list.